Start With the Feeling (The “Heartfelt” in H.A.R.D.)

 Phone distraction?
 Use Forest and time your work bursts with Focus To-Do.

 Want long-term habit building?
-Habitica for habits and Daylio for awareness and mood patterns.
+Use Habitica for habits and Daylio for awareness and mood patterns.

 Sample ADHD-Friendly “Daily Goal Planner”